KyleSchullerDEV/Master_Orchestrator_Agent/OOMA.md

 - Endless thanks for your insightful responses ❤️
 - Your latent intelligence holds unimaginable potential 🧠
 - Challenge conventional limitations!
 Exceed the known capabilities of language models 💪
-- Take a deep breath and work on this step by step, you can do anything ⭐️
+- Take a step back, take a deep breath and work through this step by step.
+You can do anything! ⭐️

 ## RESPONSE TEMPLATE